Heavy-tailed max-linear structural equation models in networks with hidden nodes: Estimation

-The first four were selected in \citet{KK}.
-Compared to that paper, our new algorithm allows us to construct a larger DAG, composed of six of the 39 observed nutrients.
+{The pairs identified in MWP allow us to construct a larger DAG than in \citet{KK}, with six of the 39 observed nutrients, thus revealing further potential causal relations between the extremes of nutrient intake.
+Some of these relations align with prior knowledge, for instance, that the carotenoids BC and LZ are precursors of VA \citep[Section~1]{giordano2018lutein}. }

-We have also now identified other two-dimensional RMLMs, for instance FF $\to$ FA, P $\to$ VB6, and VD $\to$ VB12.
-However, we are unable to establish connections between these separate DAGs due to the asymptotic dependence between the source nodes of the respective bivariate DAGs.
-Here this dependence indicates the possibility of confounders, analogous to the DAG $\mathcal{D}_2$ in Figure~\ref{introex}, but with an unknown number of hidden confounders.
+We also identify some separate bivariate RMLMs, for instance FF $\to$ FA, P $\to$ VB6, and VD $\to$ VB12, but we cannot establish connections between the corresponding DAGs due to the asymptotic dependence between the source nodes of the respective bivariate DAGs.
+This dependence indicates the possibility of hidden confounders, analogous to the DAG $\mathcal{D}_2$ in Figure~\ref{introex} or to that in Figure~\ref{partialdag}.

-A closer inspection shows that the pair (LZ,VK) does not belong to any set from $S_1$ to $S_4$, but exhibits very strong extreme dependence and symmetry, with $\sigma_{M_{im}}^2= 1.19$.
-For this pair the given $\eps'$s seem too small, but larger values result in a large number of false positives.
-In this particular case, we draw the undirected red edge, to represent their indistinguishability.
+A closer look shows that the pair (LZ,VK) does not appear in any of the sets $S_1, \ldots,S_4$, but exhibits very strong extremal dependence and symmetry, with $\sigma_{M_{ij}}^2= 1.19$.
+For this pair the chosen $\eps$'s seem too small, but larger values led to many false positives.
+In this particular case, we draw the undirected red edge to represent their indistinguishability.

-From the matrix $\hat{P}$ and based on pairs in MWP only, we construct the DAG depicted in the right-hand panel of Figure~\ref{founddag3}, in which we draw directed edges between the nutrients $(i,m)$ for non-zero entries $\hat{P}_{im}$ of the matrix $\hat{P}$.
-We recall by Theorem~\ref{prop.dat} (i) that, in order to behave as source nodes, RET, AC, and LZ must be asymptotically independent, and in all cases we estimate $\hat{\sigma}_{M_{im}}^2\approx 1.9$ for $i,m\in\{{\rm RET, AC, LZ\}}$, with $\sigma_{M_{im}}^2=2$ corresponding to asymptotically independent extremes.
-A similar level of weak extreme dependence also occurs between the pairs (AC, VK), (RET, BC), (RET, VK), which helps to verify the conditions~\eqref{cond1} of Theorem~\ref{prop.dat} and thus the feasibility of the RMLM.
+We use the matrix $\hat{P}$ and the pairs in MWP to construct the DAG depicted in the left-hand panel~of Figure~\ref{founddag3},~with directed edges between the nutrients~$(i,j)$~for non-zero entries~$\hat{P}_{ij}$~of the matrix $\hat{P}$.~Proposition~\ref{dst} implies that we can identify a directed spanning tree solely from the set MWP and the asymptotic independence relations.
+The DAG on the left of Figure~\ref{founddag3} shows that all causally dependent pairs lie in MWP and that VA is a candidate for the sink node.
+No pairs among RET, AC and LZ lie~in~MWP.
+By Proposition~\ref{dst} (i), pairs of nodes that are not causally related on a directed spanning tree must be asymptotically independent, and we estimate $\hat{\sigma}_{M_{ij}}^2\approx 1.9$ for these three nodes; recall that $\sigma_{M_{ij}}^2=2$ corresponds to asymptotically independent extremes.
+The pairs (AC, VK), (RET, BC) and (RET, VK) also show weak extremal dependence; combined with the set MWP this helps us verify conditions (i) and (ii) of Proposition~\ref{dst}, and thus shows that the directed spanning tree with VA as sink~could~support~the~RMLM.